Criminal Justice Internship (LAWS6986)

 Unit of study rules

+This unit is offered to students enrolled in the MCrim and GradDipCrim only.
 Interested applicants must submit an Expression of Interest (maximum two typed pages) clearly outlining reasons for applying, details of previous internships undertaken (where applicable), perceived benefits of completing the internship, preferred placement agency/agencies and steps that the applicant will undertake to organise a placement.
 Those applicants demonstrating the greatest interest in and perceived benefit from the Internship will be accepted.
-The Expression of Interest must be submitted to Dr Garner Clancey email@example.com by Thursday 7 April 2016.
-Successful applicants will be formally notified of the outcome of the Expression of Interest and enrolment procedures explained no later than Friday 13 May 2016.
+The Expression of Interest must be submitted to Dr Garner Clancey email@example.com by 20 Nov 2016.
+Successful applicants will be formally notified of the outcome of the Expression of Interest and enrolment procedures explained no later than 30 Nov 2016.
 Successful applicants will then work with Dr Clancey to arrange placement at preferred host organisations.
 Please note that placement may be subject to permanent Australian residency in a number of organisations.

 Study this unit outside a degree